1968 United States presidential election in Texas: Analysis

+Precinct results in Dallas County, displaying the stark differences in voting patterns between the city's urban core, suburban north, and rural outskirts.

 Humphrey performed best in the state's cities and rural areas, whereas Nixon performed best in the state's suburban areas.
 In cities, Humphrey won 43.5% of the vote to Nixon's 42.3% and Wallace's 14.2%.
 In the suburbs, Nixon won 41.9% of the vote to Humphrey's 35.3% and Wallace's 22.8%.
 In rural areas, Humphrey won 41.4% of the vote to Nixon's 34.5% and Wallace's 23.6%.
 In the state's metropolitan areas, Humphrey overwhelmingly won the African American vote in inner urban precincts, while Nixon won the inner suburbs by wide margins.

 With his win in Texas, the state was the only former Confederate State in 1968 to vote Democratic.
 As of the 2024 presidential election, this is the last occasion the following counties have supported the Democratic candidate: Blanco, Nacogdoches, Rockwall and Scurry.
 The 1968 election is also the last when the following Wallace counties have not voted Republican: Crane, Glasscock, Montgomery and Rusk.
 It was the only election between 1924 and 2012 when Val Verde County backed a losing presidential candidate.

 This was the last time a Republican won the presidency while losing Texas.
 This was also the last time until 2008 that a Northern Democrat won any state in the former Confederacy.